es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 Now you should see perennially string: "Hello.
 You debug with Uart.", which pops up at the same time as the LED.
 When you type a character at your keyboard it should print: "Please press the a on your keyboard." except for the character 'a' and the second LED from the left (number 6) should blink additionally.
 For character 'a' it prints "I know you pressed key a." and the second LED from right (number 5) should blink.
-This small example should verify that your program works.
+This small example should verify that your uart communication works.

 ## Blink Lufa Example